hov1417/picotcpls/README.md

 ### Connecting with multiple addresses

-picotcpls provides `tcpls_connect(ptls_t *tls, struct sockaddr *src, struct sockaddr *dest, struct timeval *timeout)` to make TCP connections to the server.
+picotcpls provides `tcpls_connect(ptls_t *tls, struct sockaddr *src, struct sockaddr *dest, struct timeval *timeout)` to initiate TCP connections to the server.
 The bi-partite graph connection can be made explicit by calling several times `tcpls_connect`.
 For example, assuming that both the client and the server have a v4 and v6: